-Maybe you’re wondering, “What do they mean, ‘unwanted or abusive sexual experiences in childhood’?”
+Maybe you’re wondering, “What do they mean, ‘unwanted or abusive sexual experiences’?”

 Or maybe you’re wondering if this site can help you to understand your boyfriend, partner, family member, or friend?

 If so, you might want to start here…